 Advertisement

-At a glance: The SimplyCash Card from American Express keeps things simple.
-All purchases earn 1.25% cash back aside from gas and groceries, which earn at a higher 2% rate.
-The 1.25% base rate is among the most generous available, which is just one of the reasons this card is the best no-fee cash back card in the country.
+At a glance: The SimplyCash Card from American Express keeps things simple—and rewarding.
+The 1.25% base earn rate is among the most generous available in Canada, and it only gets sweeter from there on gas and grocery purchases, making this the best no-fee cash back card in the country.

 featured